kristinejin/tigger/README.md

 *Tigger is a clone of git that is built in Posix Shell.*

 Tigger works very similar as git.
-The command `tigger-init`, just like `git init` creates a new repository under the current directory.
+The command `tigger-init`, just like `git init`, creates a new repository under the current directory.

 Current **working features** includes:
 ---